NBA high school draftees: 2005–present

 In 2005, both the NBA and the players' union started to discuss the possibility of implementing a new age requirement.
 The league lobbied for an age minimum of 20 while the union was against an age requirement.
-Finally in July 2005, both sides compromised in the new collective bargaining agreement, requiring that the minimum age for entry into the NBA be 19 and that entrants be at least one year removed from high school.
+Finally in July 2005, both sides compromised in the new collective bargaining agreement, requiring that the minimum age for entry into the NBA be 19 (by the end of the calendar year) and that entrants be at least one year removed from high school.

 Some players support the new age limit.
 Gerald Green called it "a smart move", saying that "[not everybody is] LeBron James ...
 He came in ready and he dominated the league.
 There's a lot of players that have to get developed.
 Me, I've got to get developed.
 But I guess that age limit, that one year of college experience, can get you more developed and I think that's pretty good."
 Others, however, strongly criticize the rule.
 Andrew Bynum said "That's something I'll never understand.
 Because in no other business can the owner, or a stock trader, or a CEO of a company try to protect themselves by putting rules like that."
 Former Florida Gators and current Chicago Bulls head coach Billy Donovan believed that the rule made high schoolers feel like they were being punished.
 Spencer Haywood, the plaintiff in the Haywood v.
 National Basketball Association decision, supported an age limit of 20, allowing players time to mature.
 He left college after his sophomore season to play in the ABA.